plorefice/smolapps/README.md

 It is a `#![no_std]`-first crate, designed for bare-metal, real-time systems.
 Heap allocations (if at all present) will be reduced to a minimum, and will always be feature gated.

+**This crate is still a major WIP, and as such the API may change significantly even in patch releases.**

 The following protocols are implemented at this time:

 * Simple Network Time Protocol (**SNTPv4**, client only)